wp-plugins/foxyshop/readme.txt

 Author URI: http://www.foxy-shop.com/<br />

 == Changelog ==

+= 2.3.1 =
+* BUGFIX: Corrected javascript error with installs not using inventory
+* Added x: to cart button to ensure no "Add To Cart" variation values in cart
+* Updated upgrade procedure to set datafeed key if one hadn't been set
+* Added upload workaround for systems that don't set $_SERVER['DOCUMENT_ROOT']

 = 2.3 =
 * Added ability for variation intersections to have their own inventory values.
 See documentation for instructions.